magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

-It should now be clear why we added `cljs.reader` to the `modern-cljs.shopping` namespace declaration to refer to the CLJS `read-string` function: we never want to get in trouble by using stringified number in numeric calculations.
+It should now be clear why we added `cljs.reader` to the `modern-cljs.shopping` namespace declaration to refer to the CLJS `read-string` function: we never want to get in trouble by using stringified numbers in numeric calculations.

 ### The remote callback

-Take another look at the `calculate` definition:
+Let's take another look at the `calculate` definition:

 ```clj
 (defn calculate []